isc-rsingh/gpkg-core/spec.md

 The `geopackage_contents` table is intended to provide a list of all geospatial data sets in the GeoPackage.
 The `data_type` specifies the type of content.
 The bounding box (`min_x`, `min_y`, `max_x`, `max_y`) provides an informative bounding box (not necessarily minimum bounding box) of the data set.
 If the `srid` column value references a *geographic* coordinate reference system (CRS), then the min/max x/y values are in decimal degrees; otherwise, the srid references a *projected* CRS and the min/max x/y values are in the units specified by that CRS.

-NOTE1: the "0" default value for the srid column is for an undefined geographic CRS.
+> NOTE: the "0" default value for the srid column is for an undefined geographic CRS.
 See clause 6.3.2.2 below.

 Values of the `geopackage_contents` table or view `last_change` column SHALL be in ISO 8601 format containing a complete date plus UTC hours, minutes, seconds and a decimal fraction of a second, with a ‘Z’ (‘zulu’) suffix indicating UTC.

-NOTE2: The following statement selects such a timestamp value:
+> NOTE: The following statement selects such a timestamp value:
 ```SQL
 SELECT (strftime('%Y-%m-%dT%H:%M:%fZ','now')).
 ```